levontumanyan/Cgames/blockbreaker/README.md

 	- accepts the level number
 	- creates the appropriate number of blocks
 	- displays the blocks on the screen
-- when the ball hits the blocks make sure it continues with the same direction
-	- check all the cases whether the block is crushed from top or below
-	- whether the ball was travelling diagonally or straight
 - when the ball collides with the bar make sure it continues with the logical direction

 ## Done